-Belt Keeper Damage on a Lawn Tractor
+Belt Keeper Damage

 Some lawn tractors use a rod that sits between 1/8” and 1/4” away from the pulley.
 They are known as belt keepers or belt guides.
 The belt doesn’t actually touch these belt keepers.
 It is just an extra precaution to keep the belt from falling off the pulley and coming off the deck.

 When the belt has slack in it, it can hit the belt keeper causing the rod to bend.
 This increases the chance your belt comes off your lawn tractor.

 Adjust any belt keepers that may be bent out of shape.
 You may need to use a hammer or other tools to straighten the keeper to get it back to its original position.